-To evaluate our algorithm with f_1 , we generate ten 20-node and ten 50-node network topologies, varying the number of requests among 10, 20 and 50.
+To evaluate our algorithm with $f_1$ , we generate ten 20node and ten 50-node network topologies, varying the number of requests among 10, 20 and 50.
 The results are summarized in Figs. 5 and 6.
 In both figures, the first 10 experiments are for sessions composed of 10 requests (labeled as "10r"), the next 10 for 20 requests ("20r") and the last 10 for 50 requests ("50r").

 In general, the proposed algorithm requires less bandwidth than simulcast and layered video, at the cost of processing power of the filtering nodes.
 When the number of requests is small, the total bandwidth used by simulcast transmission is even smaller than the one required for layered transmission, because the overhead of the latter is not justified owing to the dispersed clients.
 As the number of requests increases, the bandwidth required for layered encoding transmission becomes less than the required by simulcast, and becomes closer to the one required by our proposed algorithm.
 Since we fixed the proportion of active nodes to be 0.5 in the generated topologies, when we increase the number of requests, the number of streams relayed from filtering nodes to the non-active ones (to satisfy requests from clients attached to the non-active nodes) can also increase.
-Then, the required bandwidth of the multicast tree becomes larger, reducing the advantage of the proposed algorithm.

-Fig. 5 Total bandwidth, 20-node network.
+Fig. 5 Total bandwidth, 20-node network

-Fig. 6 Total bandwidth, 50-node network.
+Fig. 6 Total bandwidth, 50-node network